BallLah/BallLah.github.io/Privacy Policy.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [contact email].
+If you have any questions or concerns about this Privacy Policy, please contact us at balllah2024@gmail.com.

 13 May 2024